 2. Mental stimulation for your dog is essential

 Perhaps just as important (and maybe more) as physical activity is mental stimulation.
 But what exactly is it and why does a Golden Retriever living in an apartment need mental stimulation?

-Mental stimulation in dogs refers to the mental exercise that’s needed to work a dog’s mind.
-The smarter the dog, the more of this they probably need.
+Mental stimulation in dogs refers to the mental exercise needed to work a dog’s mind.
+The smarter your dog, the more of this they will need.
 And trust me – Golden Retrievers are incredibly smart dogs.
-Would Einstein be content watching mindless TV all day?
+Would Einstein be happy watching mindless TV all day?

-You can spend all two hours a day playing catch with your Golden Retriever, but they may still be anxious and restless at home.
+You can spend all two hours a day playing catch with your Golden Retriever, but they may still be anxious and restless in the home.
 The problem is that you’re only doing half of it right.
 As the saying goes, “a mentally stimulated dog is a happy dog.“

 Also, focus on mental stimulation too, training is a good outlet and a tired brain is necessary to satisfy your pups urges as well.– lowershelf (Reddit)